© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bowl barrow 450m ENE of Manor Farm: one of a group of round barrows on Porton Down is a scheduled monument protected by Historic England under reference 1013974.
 View the official record →

-Bowl barrow 450m ENE of Manor Farm is a Bronze Age funerary monument situated on Porton Down in Wiltshire.
+Bowl barrow 450m ENE of Manor Farm is a Bronze Age burial monument located on Porton Down in Wiltshire, forming part of a significant group of round barrows in the area.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013974.

 Bowl barrow 450m ENE of Manor Farm: one of a group of round barrows on Porton Down is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1013974.